auralshin/customcurve-hook/README.md

-# StableHook: Invariant Curve Hook for Uniswap v4
+# StableHook: Weighted Product Curve Hook for Uniswap v4

-**StableHook is a custom Invariant Curve Hook built for Uniswap v4, designed to enable trading on a custom invariant curve while leveraging the existing Uniswap pool and routing infrastructure.**
+**StableHook is a custom Weighted Product Curve Hook built for Uniswap v4, designed to enable trading on a custom invariant curve while leveraging the existing Uniswap pool and routing infrastructure.**

 ## Introduction